srobinson/a11y-tutorials/src/share-tools/index.md

 1.  `class="share-tools-button"` → `role="menu"`
 2.  `class="share-tools-menu"` → `aria-haspopup="true"`
 3.  `class="share-tools-menu"` → `aria-expanded="false"`
+4. Social icons → ARIA list semantics

 (1) identifies the element as a menu in assistive technologies.
 It is usually used in conjunction with `role="menuitem"` children, but the content inside a GEL share tools component is too diverse for this to be viable.
 In some screen readers, the term "menu" will still be announced when a user enters the menu.

 (2) is an ARIA property that identifies the button as having a popup menu secreted behind it.
 For example, in Voiceover for OSX, it means the button will be identified as a "popup button".

 (3) The user is kept abreast of the menu's state (expanded or collapsed) using `aria-expanded`.
 The initial value is `false`.

+(4) In testing it was revealed that removing the bullet styling for list items suppressed the list semantics in some screen reader / browser combinations.
+So `list` and `listitem` ARIA is applied remedially by [the script](assets/ShareTools.js).

 ## Interaction